tafadzwaonline/tafadzwaonline/README.md

-- 👋 Hi, my name is Tafadzwa Kahwai.
+👋 Hi, my name is Tafadzwa Kahwai.

-👨🏾‍💻 Currently working on C# ASP.NET (Web Forms, MVC) and .NET Core (Blazor, ASP.NET Core MVC,Web APIs) projects
+👨🏾‍💻 Currently working on .Net projects

 ✌🏾 Looking forward to collaborating with other software developers or projects.